-Wrapping Up: Is It Wise to Pour Salt Down Your Drain at Night?
+Wrapping Up: Is It Wise to Pour Salt Down Your Drain?

-Pouring salt down your drain at night, many believe, can help eliminate unpleasant odors and prevent clogs.
-However, while this may help to deodorize your drain, it’s generally not effective at cleaning out stubborn clogs or blockages.
-In fact, using salt to unclog your sink could potentially cause damage to your pipes over time.
+Pouring salt down the drain at night, many believe, can help eliminate unpleasant odors and prevent clogs.
+However, while this may help to deodorize your drain pipes, it’s generally not effective at cleaning out stubborn clogs or blockages.
+Using salt to unclog your sink could potentially cause damage to your pipes over time.